DataDog/terraform-provider-datadog/docs/data-sources/users.md

 ### Optional

 - `filter` (String) Filter all users by the given string.
 - `filter_status` (String) Filter on status attribute.
-Comma separated list, with possible values Active, Pending, and Disabled
+Comma-separated list with possible values of Active, Pending, and Disabled.

 ### Read-Only